-A significant part of students' experiences within the Center for Spiritual and Personal Formation is the formation program that provides students the opportunity to join with others in the journey toward wholeness and holiness in their relationships with God and one another.
-Areas of attention include family of origin, personality and temperament, spiritual heritage, spiritual disciplines, and vocational calling.
-Students also explore topics such as human nature, sin, grace, sanctification, and Christian community.
-The group reflection process transforms the theological doctrines learned in class into character-shaping wisdom that, when faithfully acted on and integrated into students' lives, results in personal godliness.
+A significant part of a student's experience within the Center for Spiritual and Personal Formation is the opportunity to join with others in the journey toward wholeness and holiness.
+The group reflection process transforms the theological doctrines learned in class into character-shaping wisdom that can result in personal godliness.